Disentangled Pre-training for Image Matting: Experiments

 \subsection{Ablation study}

 \paragraph{Pseudo alpha matte generation strategy} We compare two pseudo alpha matte generation strategies, as illustrated in Figure~\ref{fig:strategy}. \emph{1) Pixel-level sampling strategy}.
 We first divide a 224$\times$224 image into 7$\times$7 patches.
 For each patch, it is randomly assigned as either foreground, background or unknown regions, and the trimap is generated consequently.
-Then pseudo alpha matte is randomly generated in each pixel according to the pre-defined trimap. \emph{2) Block-level sampling strategy}.
-At first, we randomly crop a bounding box $B_m$ from a 224$\times$224 image $\boldsymbol{T}$, representing the fusion region.
-The area between $\boldsymbol{T}$ and the $B_m$ is the background region.
-In the fusion region, we randomly crop a bounding box $B_f$ once again as the pure foreground region.
-By doing so, $\boldsymbol{T}$ is divided into three category regions, and this is our generated trimap.
-The pseudo alpha matte is then randomly generated based on the block region in the trimap.
+Then pseudo alpha matte is randomly generated in each pixel according to the pre-defined trimap.

-The flow of the two strategies is shown in Figure~\ref{fig:strategy}.
+The results of the two strategies are shown in Table~\ref{tab:pseudo}.
 After experiments, both strategies can achieve new state-of-the-art results.
-We finally choose the pixel-level sampling strategy with slightly higher performance as Table~\ref{tab:merge}.
+We finally chose the pixel-level sampling strategy with slightly higher performance.

 \paragraph{Stages of loading pre-trained weights} In order to verify the impact of loading pre-trained weights onto different stages on performance, we conduct experiments based on MatteFormer~\cite{park2022matteformer}.
 We compare the supervised method which only loads the pre-trained weights in the encoder, with \MethodName~loading the pre-trained weights in either the encoder or the whole model.
 As shown in Table~\ref{tab:stage}, our DPT outperforms the baseline by a large margin, which can be further improved when including the pre-trained decoder.